thomil13/project-atlas/README.md

 ### Content

 - All texts were written by the author specifically for this page
-- No Generative AI of any type was usedwas used
+- No Generative AI of any type was used
 - Font Raleway was sourced from Google Fonts

 ### Media